Self-Reliance

-For today’s lesson, we’ll focus on the third and final foundational trait of Self-acceptance.
+In today’s lesson, we’ll focus on the third and final foundational trait: self-acceptance.

-For you to be able to develop any of the durable skills (traits, qualities, mindsets, habits, or attitudes) that are required for success in school, the workplace, and life, you will need to be able to accept all that you are.
-Only by being able to accept yourself as you are, will you be able to build the confidence needed to continue on the path of growth and self-development.
+To develop any of the durable skills—traits, qualities, mindsets, habits, or attitudes—that lead to success in school, the workplace, and life, you must first be able to accept who you are.
+Only by accepting yourself as you are can you build the confidence needed to continue growing and developing.

 What it is: Self-acceptance is exactly what its name suggests: the state of complete acceptance of oneself.
 True self-acceptance is embracing who you are, without any qualifications, conditions, or exceptions